TangibleInc/template-system/readme.md

 npm run build editor integrations/gutenberg
 ```

-See below for the list of modules with assets.

 #### Build for development

 Watch files for changes and rebuild.
 Press CTRL + C to stop the process.